Love Interruption: Promotion and other usage

 An accompanying music video for "Love Interruption", which White directed, was uploaded to Vevo and White's YouTube channel on February 14, 2012.
 Described by Billboards Jillian Mapes as a "hazy, self-directed performance clip", the video consists of White and Amanfu singing "Love Interruption" alongside a backing band.
 A dog is briefly present at the beginning of the video.
-As of August 2018, it has over 16 million views on YouTube.

 The song has been featured in setlists for White's live performances.
 On the March 3, 2012 episode of Saturday Night Live, White performed "Love Interruption" with Amanfu and his all-female backing band the Peacocks.
 In 2013, he performed the song at the 55th Annual Grammy Awards alongside the same band.
 During a concert in London in 2014, White dedicated a performance of the song to touring drummer Isaiah "Ikey" Owens, who had died of a heart attack during the tour.
-White also performed the song at a 2015 concert in Madison Square Garden that featured Q-Tip.
 In March 2018, he included "Love Interruption" in the setlist for his first live performance since 2016, a concert at Third Man Records in Nashville, Tennessee.
 Later that year, he performed "Love Interruption" at Lollapalooza.

 James Wolpert covered "Love Interruption" for his audition for season 5 of the American version of The Voice.
 The song was later covered by the band First Aid Kit when they appeared on Triple J's radio program in 2014.
 Consequence of Sounds Alex Young described the cover as a "twangy rendition" of the song.
 "Love Interruption" also appears on the singer's 2016 compilation album Acoustic Recordings 1998–2016.